kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I wasn't interested and would have declined, even though I was feeling extraordinarily sexually aroused, but I was very clear it wasn't anything to do with this man.
 - But, I now expect I was "supposed" to think it was to do with him, and to end up in bed with him that afternoon when we got back, where he would take off his cap and be completely and unexpectedly bald, and my shocked facial expressions would all be filmed somehow (perhaps in the spy-cams they'd set up in my hotel room).
 - They must be so organized and advanced at their sedating-women-and-children game, they can even drum up subscriptions for live-action activity like this.
-- I did see [Rocio Vidal](../2024/september.md#rocio-vidal) in Cauterets the following year after all.
+- I did see [Rocio Vidal](../2024/september.md#rocio-vidal) in Cauterets the following year, after all.
 - I imagine Rocio was someone thousands of porn-addicts requested to see naked.
 - That's how it works, isn't it.
 - Anyway.